-Emulation for the Yamaha OPL series of synthesizers (used by many of the emulated cards) is provided by a modified Nuked OPL3 or ymfm library, per the selection below.
+Emulation for the Yamaha OPL series of synthesizers (used by many of the emulated cards) is provided by a modified Nuked OPL3 library.

 MIDI Out Device

 Device to output MIDI music to, for sound cards equipped with an external MIDI output.